Bundles of metric structures as left ultrafunctors: Generalising to models

-Let $\go{L}$ be a language Let $\bb{T}$ be a theory (set of sentences) in this language, we define the category of models of $\bb{T}$ to be the category whose objects are $\go{L}$- structures that are models of $\bb{T}$ (that means for any object $M$ in this category we have that for any sentence $\phi \in \bb{T}$ $\phi^M=0$) and having as morphisms just morphisms of structures.
+Let $\mathfrak{L}$ be a language and let $\mathbb{T}$ be a theory (set of sentences) in this language; we define the category of models of $\mathbb{T}$ to be the category whose objects are $\mathfrak{L}$- structures that are models of $\mathbb{T}$ (that means for any object $M$ in this category we have that for any sentence $\phi \in \mathbb{T}$ $\phi ^{M}=0$), and having as morphisms just morphisms of structures.

-We can see that the category of models defined this particular way is a full subcategory of the category of structures, and thus it inherits the ultrastructures since it's closed under the ultraproduct functor by Łos theorem.
-Let us denote by by $\sf{Met}_{\go{L}}$ the category of structures of the language $\go{L}$, and by $\sf{Met}_{\go{L},\bb{T}}$ the full subcategory of models of $\bb{T}$.
-Now we turn to the next important but easy to show lemma: \begin{lemma} Let $X$ be a compact Hausdorff space (an ultraset), take the category of left ultrafunctors from $X$ to $\sf{Met}_{\go{L}}$, then left ultrafunctors from $X$ to $\sf{Met}_{\go{L},\bb{T}}$ form a full subcategory of the previous category. \end{lemma} \begin{proof} This follows immediately from the fact that the condition of being a natural transformation of left ultrafunctors, doesn't depend on whether a functor $F$ is taking values in $\sf{Met}_{\go{L},\bb{T}}$ or not. \end{proof} The important thing regarding this discussion is that we already know that the concept of full subcategory is carried over by equivalence of categories thus we get an equivalence between left ultrafunctors from $X$ to models and between bundles of structure whose every fibre is a model of the theory $\bb{T}$.
-This inspires our next definition \begin{definition} We define a bundle of models of a theory $\bb{T}$ in a Language $\go{L}$ to be a bundle of structures such that every fibre of the bundle is a model.
+We can see that the category of models defined this particular way is a full subcategory of the category of structures, and thus it inherits the ultrastructure, since it's closed under the ultraproduct functor by {\L}os theorem.
+Let us denote by $\mathrm{CompMet}_{\mathfrak{L}}$ the category of structures of the language $\mathfrak{L}$, and by $\mathrm{CompMet}_{\mathfrak{L},\mathbb{T}}$ the full subcategory of models of $\mathbb{T}$.
+Now we turn to the next important but easy-to-show lemma: \begin{lemma} Let $X$ be a compact Hausdorff space (an ultraset), take the category of left ultrafunctors from $X$ to $\mathrm{CompMet}_{\mathfrak{L}}$, then left ultrafunctors from $X$ to $\mathrm{CompMet}_{\mathfrak{L},\mathbb{T}}$ form a full subcategory of the previous category. \end{lemma} \begin{proof} This follows immediately from the fact that the condition of being a natural transformation of left ultrafunctors, doesn't depend on whether a functor $F$ is taking values in $\mathrm{CompMet}_{\mathfrak{L},\mathbb{T}}$ or not. \end{proof} The important thing regarding this discussion is that we already know that the concept of full subcategory is carried over by equivalence of categories, thus we get an equivalence between left ultrafunctors from $X$ to the category of models of $\mathbb{T}$, and bundles of structures whose every fibre is a model of the theory $\mathbb{T}$.
+This inspires our next definition: \begin{definition}

+We define a bundle of models of a theory $\mathbb{T}$ in a Language $\mathfrak{L}$ to be a bundle of structures such that every fibre of the bundle is a model.
 As for morphisms of bundles of models, we define them to be just morphisms of the bundle of structures. \end{definition}